graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/logging.rst

 deployment to the IPU.

-Several mechanisms are available to retrieve trace information about the Poplar IPU compilation and executions.
+Several mechanisms are available to retrieve trace information about the Poplar IPU compilation and execution.
 Firstly, there are environment variables provided by Poplar itself to dump the compilation and execution reports into a file.
 The Poplar documentation can give more information about these.

-Within TensorFlow, the basic steps for this are.
+Within TensorFlow, the basic steps for this are:

 * Include an operation in the graph that can retrieve reports
 * Enable tracing in the hardware configuration options
-* Execute a graph, including the operation to retrieve the reports
+* Execute the graph, including the operation to retrieve the reports
 * Extract the reports from the returned events

 Adding an operation to the graph to get compilation and execution events